 The cliche of laying a good foundation is true.
 As you can imagine, the foundation is one of the most important parts of any building.
 The entire structure rests on this, so if you ever end up with issues in the foundation, it cascades throughout the whole building.

-Our tradespeople have been busy working on laying the foundation for the Willowview Heights project.
-The basement crawl space has been excavated and the footings have been poured; sewer, water and storm lines are done; and we installed the ICF block that’s going to form the foundation walls.
+In May 2021, our tradespeople laid the foundation for the Willowview Heights project.
+The basement crawl space was excavated and the footings were poured; sewer, water and storm lines were done; and we installed the ICF block that forms the foundation walls.

 An important part of creating a Net Zero building is insulation.
 ICF incorporates insulation so we don’t have to go back and add it again.
 Not only does this help with energy efficiency and performance, but it also makes for less time on site and therefore, fewer disruptions for our neighbours.